seivan/SHUIKitBlocks/README.md

 ##### Prefixed Blocks for UIKit on categories __without__ libffi and swizzling

-`SHUIKitBlocks` allows you to use blocks instead of delegates for entire UIKit without any hacks or libffi dependencies.
+`SHUIKitBlocks` allows you to use blocks instead of delegates for most of UIKit without any hacks or libffi dependencies.
+Works perfectly on 64bit (iPhone 5s)

 > This pod is part of a many components covering to plug the holes missing from Foundation, UIKit, CoreLocation, GameKit, MapKit and other aspects of an iOS application's architecture.
+Other components are:

 - [SHFoundationAdditions](https://github.com/seivan/SHFoundationAdditions)
 - [SHGameCenter](https://github.com/seivan/SHGameCenter)